Acts 11

 and when he had found him, he brought him to Antioch.
 And for an entire year they met with the church and taught considerable numbers; and the disciples were first called Christians in Antioch.

-Christians.
-This word, which appears only three times in the Bible, means a follower of Christ (Acts 11:26, 26:28, 1 Pet.
+(b) Christians.
+The original noun christianos is made up of two words meaning “the Anointed One” (christos) and “belonging to” (-ianos).
+The word Christian appears only three times in the Bible (Acts 11:26, 26:28, 1 Pet.
 4:16).
-In a New Testament context, it does not mean a follower of a religion called Christianity.
-Josephus, in his Antiquities, records that Christ rose on the third day and the tribe of Christians were “so named from him.”
+It does not mean a follower of a religion called Christianity.
+A Christian is someone who belongs to Christ (Gal.
+5:24).
+“You belong to Christ” (1 Cor.
+3:23).
+We are more than followers; we are his people, his family, his household.
+In his Antiquities, Josephus records that Christ rose on the third day and the tribe of Christians were “so named from him.”

 Acts 11:28